Shaptarshi-Basu/User-API/README.md

 # REST API

-The REST API for AWS Lambda.
+The REST API using AWS Lambda, API gateway and DynamoDB.
 It enable to create/update and list users

 ## Get list of users